po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/02-Day/02-Day-LessonPlan.md

 ## Instructions

+* In your browser, be sure to have deleted the "todoList" database from the list of IndexedDB before starting this activity!

 * Write code to request an IndexedDB database instance.

 * On success, log the result to your console.